compono/idibu-api/webservices/service-management/service-management-webservice.md

 ##

-This webservice allows to create a new idibu account, amend its password and control the available services.
+This webservice allows to create a new idibu account, amend its password, as well as list and control the available services.
 It also allows setting up a simple webhook for whenever a new candidate arrives on the account.

 **The webservice applies to full client (admin) accounts only**.
 If you wish to manage users under a certain account, please use the [User Management Webservice](https://github.com/oneworldmarket/idibu-api/tree/master/webservices/user-management).